Addictions, Drug & Alcohol Institute

 How do I register?

-Once registration opens, you can register online using the registration link on this page.
+Once registration opens, you can register online here.
 Registration is required to attend.

 Who should attend?

-This event is designed for first responder professionals working in law enforcement, fire services, parks and recreation, EMS, corrections, co-response programs, dispatch, and peer support roles.
+This event is designed for first responder professionals working in law enforcement, fire services, parks and recreation, EMS, corrections, medical examiners, co-response programs, dispatch, and peer support roles.

 When and where is the Summit taking place?

-September 23, 2026, at the HUB Ballroom on the University of Washington campus in Seattle.
+September 23, 2026, at the HUB Ballroom, on the University of Washington campus in Seattle.
+The address is 4001 E. Stevens Way NE, Seattle, WA

 Check-in begins at 8:00 AM.
 The summit runs from 9:00 AM to approximately 3:45 PM.